Hallvard-Benan/assignment-html-css/README.md

 I added form-inputs to the contact-page for the users email and name.

 There are alot of design I have thought about and contemplated, but not implemented.
 A hover-effect on each poster in the video-lists that "reveals" a title and either a "buy"-button or a play-button.
-Also a button for the horizontal scrolling-section.
+Also a button for the horizontal scrolling-section to illustrate that there is more content to the side.
-Also, the hamburger-button moves when on screensizes larger than Iphone-SE, which was how I did most my testing.